mit-unicycle/mit-unicycle/docs/index.md

 ## Introduction

 Welcome to the EPFL Reaction Wheel Robot Project which was realized by a team of 5 Computer Science students during the 2023 summer semester.
-Through this complete documentation, we will guide you through the manufacturing and software installation process of the robot.
-We will also provide you with a detailed description of the software architecture and the different components of the robot, empowering you to further develop the prototype and add new features to it.
+Through this complete documentation, we will guide you through the manufacturing and software development process of the robot.

+You can find all of the code and the CAD designs we used here: <a href="https://github.com/mit-unicycle ">github.com/mit-unicycle</a>

 <div class="video-container">
     <iframe width="810" height="456" src="https://www.youtube.com/embed/MygkXkl1ay0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>